awsdocs/amazon-ecs-developer-guide/doc_source/service-discovery.md

 + Existing ECS services that have service discovery configured cannot be updated to change the service discovery configuration\.

 **Note**
-Service discovery is not supported yet for services that contain Fargate tasks\.
-This support will be added in an upcoming Fargate platform version\.
+Service discovery is supported for Fargate tasks if using platform version v1\.1\.0 or later\.
 For more information, see [AWS Fargate Platform Versions](platform_versions.md)\.

 ## Service Discovery Pricing<a name="service-discovery-pricing"></a>